Our Team

 Contact email: hirasha.pooliyadda@pg.canterbury.ac.nz

-• Xiaoxu Yang, PhD Student
+• Xiaoxu Yang, PhD Candidate

 I am a PhD student in Education at the University of Canterbury, researching cross-cultural strategies that international students use to cope with depression and anxiety.
 Before pursuing my doctorate, I obtained a Bachelor of Medicine from Sun Yat-sen University and a Master of Science in Educational Studies from the University of Glasgow.